martinngye/Loan-Credit-Scoring-Probabilistic-Classification-of-Loan-Defaults-/README.md

 In order to fit the narrative of the POC, Bondora's data is first processed into a suitable dataset (see [DataConstruction](Code/DataConstruction/DataConstructionFinal.ipynb)).
 Further [EDA](Code/EDA/POALoanDataEDA.ipynb) was carried out on the [processed dataset](Data/Processed/) and a SciKit-Learn preprocessing pipeline was [developed](Code/DataPrep/POAPreprocessing.ipynb) to consolidate all preprocessing steps to be carried out on the dataset into a pipeline to avoid data leakage.

-With the preprocessing pipeline built, binary probabilistic classification models were built and several techniques such as:
+With the preprocessing pipeline built, binary probabilistic classification modelling pipelines were built using SciKit-Learn and several techniques as:
 * Cross-validation
 * Hyperparameter tuning - Grid Search & Random Search
 * Probability Calibration
 * Under and Oversampling
 * Threshold Optimisation
-were carried out to develop and improve the models as seen [here](Code/Model/Modelling/Modelling.ipynb).
+were further used to develop and improve the models as seen [here](Code/Model/Modelling/Modelling.ipynb).
+Models built as SciKit-learn's pipeline allows for future easy deployment into production.

 ## Conclusion